Bagan95/FadeFrameUI/README.md

 ShaguTweaks Addon has an option called "Chat Tweaks" that you can activate ingame.
 By activating the function you are able to use the scroll wheel of your mouse instead of the arrow buttons up and down, on the chat frame it self.

-Unlock the chat frame and drag it slightly out of the screen to not have the arrows visable anymore.
+Unlock the chat frame and drag it slightly out of the screen to not have the arrow buttons visable anymore.

 ## Not supported addon
 [pfUI](https://shagu.org/pfUI/) is not supported but some functions will work.